Menu

 What Mediterranean crops grow well in Adelaide?

-Olives, figs, grapes, pomegranate, artichokes, and almonds all thrive in Adelaide's climate.
+Olives, figs, grapes, pomegranates, artichokes, almonds, rosemary, lavender, oregano, thyme, and sage all thrive in Adelaide's climate.
 The hot dry summers and cool wet winters match Mediterranean conditions closely.

 Can I grow olive trees in my Adelaide backyard?